 The most important qualification to be a mentor is the desire to share what you have learned and give an opportunity to a young person who is just starting out.

-Mentor candidates will complete a brief online application, phone interview and pass a background check independently conducted through Sterling Volunteers.
+Mentor candidates will complete a brief online application, phone discussion and complete a background check independently conducted through Sterling Volunteers.

 Mentor candidates should be at least 25 years old, have a BA/BS in their chosen field and will complete a brief online training course to help them prepare for the program.